Gohla/pie/tutorial/src/top_down/index.md

 ```

 We're implementing `FileStamper` as an enum for simplicity.
-`FileStamper` could also be a trait which would allow users of the library to implement their own stamps, but we will leave this as an exercise in the appendix.

 A `FileStamper` has a single method `stamp` which takes something that can be dereferenced to a path, and produces a `FileStamp` or an error if creating the stamp failed.
 For now, we implement only two kinds of file stampers: `Exists` and `Modified`.